 There was to be a mandatory school Merry Christmas party after Sunday mass.
 Most mandatory events had never felt like a party or fun, held in the damp basement of the school, an old red brick building with a tall black iron fence around it and a paved over recess yard.
 I dreaded going, but knew I had to be there or there would be consequences.

-On our way to our lessons in the morning we climbed the creaking wooden stairs and entered the high-ceilinged, spartan classrooms, white concrete block walls, desks anchored to the floor in straight rows, a cloakroom in the back and side and front blackboards.
+On our way to our lessons in the morning we climbed the creaking wooden stairs and entered the high-ceilinged, spartan classrooms, white concrete block walls, desks anchored to the floor in straight rows, back and side blacboards and a cloakroom in the back of the room.
 The only color in the room was provided by the statues of the Blessed Mother or The Sacred Heart of Jesus.
 These were more sentinels than saints, part of whose purpose was for children to kneel before them to ask forgiveness for not knowing an answer, chewing gum, a sideways glance at another student, a fidget or a whisper.
 Such “penance” might come only after a swift, sharp whack of a ruler across the hands of the little offenders.

-All these associations, including that certain smell and a mood permeating the building were enough to make a child wonder if any activity at the school could be fun.
-Also, a child would wish to be at any event without fear, worry of accusations and/or humiliation, though I could not put all of this into words back then, but all of the above must have created a feeling of uneasiness and hesitation about attending another mandatory school event.
+All these associations, including that certain smell and a mood permeating the building were enough to make a child wonder if any activity at the school could ever be fun.
+A child would, ideally, wish to live without fear or worry of accusations and/or humiliation.
+I could not have articulated all this back then, but the expections of school environment must have created a feeling of uneasiness and hesitation about attending another mandatory school event.

-My idea of fun, if I could have thought in comparisoin/contrast mode, movement, color and light, with games, music and a certain freedom to interact with one another, which might happen in the school yard before class, or at a brief recess after lunch.
-We might see a bright yellow dandelion growing up through a crack in the concrete and there were the blue sky and clouds above, under which we played, skipping, playing tag or jumping rope—until the nun standing watch rang the brass bell to call us into prayer before the afternoon lessons.
-All was regiment and requirement—including the mandatory Merry Christmas party.
+My idea of a fun event would have been full of light and color-- carefee, with music and games, and a certain freedom to interact with one another.
+At our brief recess after lunch, we could play and for color we might see a bright yellow dandelion growing up through a crack in the concrete and there was the blue sky above, under which we played, skipping, played tag or jumped" rope—until the nun standing watch rang the brass bell to call us into prayer before the afternoon lessons.
+All . was regiment and requirement—including the mandatory "Merry" Christmas party.

 I cried on Friday afternoon when I got home when my mother told me I was to spend the weekend at my aunt’s house, which I also never thought of as a fun place, despite her fancy furniture and bottles of 7-up in the refrigerator.
 Not only would I be marked absent for the party, but also for Sunday mass.
 If I could have articulated it then, I would have said, "There will be blood!"